BMI and Athletic Performance: How Athletes Can Use BMI to Optimize Their Training and Performance

 BMI can be used to help athletes optimize their performance and health.
 Some key strategies include focusing on proper nutrition, maintaining a healthy weight, and monitoring body fat levels.
 A good nutrition plan should include balanced meals and snacks that provide the essential nutrients, such as proteins, carbohydrates, fats, vitamins, and minerals.
 Eating a variety of healthy, nutrient-dense foods can help athletes reach and maintain their optimal weight, and provide the energy they need for their sports.

-See also The Science Behind Intermittent Fasting and Its Effect on Health
+See also The Science Behind Plateau and How to Overcome It

 It is also important for athletes to periodically monitor their BMI and body fat levels, as this can provide important feedback about their nutrition and training plan.
 Regular BMI assessments can reveal whether an athlete is under- or over-nourished, and help coaches and athletes make adjustments to their diet and training plans to improve performance and reduce the risk of injury.